At Convocation in May of each year, a number of awards are presented to graduating students. Read descriptions of each award and view past recipients.

 The Gryphon Award

 Sponsored by The Center for Children's Books, the Gryphon Award is given annually in recognition of an English language work of fiction or non-fiction for which the primary audience is children in Kindergarten through Grade 4.
 The title chosen best exemplifies those qualities that successfully bridge the gap in difficulty between books for reading aloud to children and books for practiced readers.
 The Gryphon award was conceived as a way to focus attention on an area of literature for youth that, despite being crucial to the successful transition of new readers to independent lifelong readers, does not get the critical recognition it deserves.
-Read about past recipients or learn how to submit a book for consideration.
+Read about past recipients.

 The iSchool Alumni Association gives the following four awards, which are presented each year at the ISAA Alumni Reception during the ALA Annual Conferences.
 Awards are given in the following categories: Distinguished Alumnus Award, Distinguished Service Award, Leadership Award, and Student Award.